jy0205/jy0205.github.io/_pages/about.md

 I am Yang Jin (金阳), a Ph.D. student at Wangxuan Institute of Computer Technology (WICT) in Peking University, advised by [Prof. Yadong Mu](http://www.muyadong.com/).
 Before that, I obtained my B.S. degree in Computer Science and Engineering from Beihang University.
 I have been a research intern at [ByteDance](https://www.bytedance.com/en/) and [Kuaishou Technology](https://www.kuaishou.com/en/).

 My research interests cover visual grounding, multi-modal learning, and generative models.
 Recently, my work mainly focus on developing effective multi-modal large language models.
-I have published several papers and been reviewer at many conferences such as CVPR, ECCV, ICCV, and NeurIPS.
+I have published several papers and been reviewer at many conferences such as CVPR, ECCV, ICCV.
 If you are interested in my research, feel free to contact me through e-mail.

 # 🔥 News